metakirby5/Spice/README.md

 * Coalesces multiple consecutive messages from the same sender rather than displaying the same nickname over and over.

-* Provides handy start and end markers for ZNC playback.

-* Plucks the ugly in-message timestamps out of ZNC playback and puts them in the timestamp column where they belong.

 ## Installing

 `git clone https://github.com/metakirby5/Spice.git "$HOME/Library/Group Containers/com.codeux.apps.textual/Library/Application Support/Textual/Styles/Spice"`